Help Us Pass Legislation to Protect Sharks and Rays in Hawaiian Waters!

 TAKE ACTION NOW TO #HELPSAVESHARKS

-Please stay tuned for the next action you can take to support these bills.
-Please continue to sign the petition as it is ongoing, we want to bring it to every single committee to show the increased number of signatures so please continue sign and share with as many people as possible!
+Please stay tuned for the next action you can take to support this bill.
+Please continue to sign the petition (linked above) as it is ongoing.
+We want to bring it to every single committee to show the increased number of signatures so please continue sign and share with as many people as possible!

 Stay tuned for future hearings and submit testimony to support!

 Not sure what to say?
-Here’s an example testimony that you can copy and paste or modify to your liking:
+Here’s an example testimony that you can copy and paste or modify to your liking along with references to scientific studies to reference the ecological importance of sharks:

 Aloha Legislative Committees,